-“Dance of the Happy Shades” is the fifteenth and final story in Alice Munro’s first short story collection, Dance of the Happy Shades.
-For an overview with links to reviews of the other stories in this collection, please click here.
+“Dance of the Happy Shades” is the fifteenth and final story in Alice Munro’s first short story collection, Dance of the Happy Shades (click here for links to reviews of the other stories in Dance of the Happy Shades).

 And we come to the end of this magnificent collection of short stories, the first of many from Alice Munro.
 Before moving on, I want to thank Betsy for participating.
 It has really been a pleasure to read these, and Betsy magnified that because, first, it’s always fun to share these kinds of experiences and, second, her pieces on the stories are illuminating and compassionate.
 Together, we will next be moving on to Munro’s second book, The Lives of Girls and Women, which we will be treating as a novel.
 Please join us.

 Now, on to “Dance of the Happy Shades,” which is narrated by a middle-class adolescent girl just beginning to realize how flawed her mother is, how much each of them are shielded by social norms from something special, how empty life can be in this structure.
 It’s another great critique on a culture that puffs itself up and disdains anything different from itself.